markhallerman/cliptio-privacy/README.md

+Cliptio Privacy Policy

 Cliptio is designed to respect your privacy.

-## Data Collection
+Data Collection

-Cliptio does not collect personal information, create user accounts, or track users across apps or websites.
+Cliptio does not collect personal information, create user accounts, or track you across apps or websites.

+Cliptio does not maintain its own servers and does not send your data to the developer.

-## Content You Save
+Content You Save

-Articles and content saved in Cliptio are stored locally on your device, your data is mirrored to your private iCloud account and is not accessible to the developer.
+Content you save in Cliptio (clips, highlights, metadata, and any backup snapshots) is stored locally on your device.

+If you enable iCloud, your Cliptio data is also stored in your private iCloud account using Apple’s CloudKit service.
+This allows your data to be backed up, mirrored, and restored across your devices that use the same Apple ID.
+	•	Your iCloud data is controlled by you and Apple, not the developer.
+	•	The developer cannot access your iCloud data.
+	•	Apple’s handling of iCloud data is governed by Apple’s privacy policy.

+Backup, Sync, and Restore

+When iCloud is enabled, Cliptio may read and write data to your iCloud account so that:
+	•	your clips can sync between devices, and
+	•	your data can be restored if you reinstall Cliptio or replace a device.

+No clip content is transmitted to Cliptio’s developer or any third-party servers at any time.

+Optional Diagnostic Logs (User-Initiated Only)

+If you experience a problem, Cliptio allows you to manually choose to email a diagnostic log to the developer.
+	•	Sending a diagnostic log is optional and requires your explicit action.
+	•	Before sending, you may open and review the file yourself.
+	•	Clip content, URLs, and identifying host information are redacted before the file is created.
+	•	The diagnostic log is used only to help troubleshoot issues you report.

+If you choose not to send a diagnostic log, nothing is transmitted.

-## Analytics and Tracking
+Analytics and Tracking

-Cliptio does not use third-party analytics or advertising SDKs.
+Cliptio does not use third-party analytics, crash reporting services, advertising SDKs, or trackers.

-## Network Access
+Network Access

-Cliptio accesses the network only to retrieve content you choose to save or to sync data to and from iCloud.
+Cliptio accesses the network only:
+	•	to download the content you choose to save, and
+	•	to sync data to and from your iCloud account (if enabled).

+Cliptio does not otherwise communicate with external services.

-## Contact
+Contact

-If you have questions about this policy or have any support related questions, please contact: cliptiodev@gmail.com
+If you have questions about this policy or need support, please contact:

+cliptiodev@gmail.com